Skywarn & The Canton Area Radio Emergency Services Of Van Zandt County Needs You....

 Kaufman County

-Kaufman County now has a new 70cm Amateur repeater on 442.875 +5.0 PL 136.5 for all licensed Amateur radio operators to use within and around Kaufman County, Texas.
-This repeater will soon be linked with the Van Zandt County CARES repeater ( see CARES information above) where weekly nets are held on Mondays at 1900 hours.
+Kaufman County now has a new 70cm Amateur repeater on 442.875 as listed above for all licensed Amateur radio operators to use within and around Kaufman County.
+This repeater is linked with the Van Zandt County CARES repeater where weekly nets are held on Mondays at 7:00PM.
 Our meetings and our weekly nets are open to the general public.
-Come, join, and be part of our community efforts.

 Tyler Amateur Radio Club (TARC) Two Meter: Monday night, 8:00 PM, K5TYR 146.960 Repeater